Healthy Heart Toolkit: Resources for Health Professionals

 - Community vulnerability to health impacts of wildland fire smoke exposure, EXIT published in Environmental Science & Technology in May 2017.

-- Proposed Pathophysiologic Framework to Explain Some Excess Cardiovascular Death Associated with Ambient Air Particle Pollution: Insights for Public Health Translation, Exitwas published in special issue of the journal Biochimica et Biophysica Acta on air pollution.
+- Proposed Pathophysiologic Framework to Explain Some Excess Cardiovascular Death Associated with Ambient Air Particle Pollution: Insights for Public Health Translation, Exit published in the special issue of the journal Biochimica et Biophysica Acta on air pollution.

 - Association between air pollution and coronary artery calcification within six metropolitan areas in the USA (the Multi-Ethnic Study of Atherosclerosis and Air Pollution): a longitudinal cohort study, Exit published in The Lancet.

-- Air Pollution, Climate, and Heart Disease Exit
+- Air Pollution, Climate, and Heart Disease, Exit published in Circulation.

 - Heart Disease, Stroke and Air Pollution